A shrine maiden possessed by fox spirits through ritual or misfortune.

 The body becomes contested ground.

-In modern readings, kitsunetsuki no miko is often interpreted through psychological or sociological lenses: dissociation, hysteria, trauma, or the burden of religious expectation.
+In modern readings, kitsunetsuki no miko is often interpreted through psychological and sociological lenses — dissociation, hysteria, trauma, and the burden of religious expectation.

-Contemporary fiction and art may reclaim her as a figure of hybrid identity—one who embodies both belief and doubt, control and surrender.
+Contemporary fiction and art may reclaim her as a figure of hybrid identity — one who embodies belief and doubt, control and surrender.

 Her relevance persists because questions of voice and agency remain unresolved.